 We focus on 10 major economies in the Asia-Pacific region, with the selection of both time-period and economy coverage determined by data availability.
 Table 1 below contains a summary of the official reserves announcements data used in our study.
 As the table shows there is a wide variety in the level and variability of reserves and the frequency of announcements over our sample.
-China and Japan both have average reserves exceeding one trillion US dollars whereas, at the other extreme, those of Australia, Indonesia and the Philippines average around 50 billion USD.
+China and Japan both have average reserves exceeding USD 1 trillion whereas, at the other extreme, those of Australia, Indonesia and the Philippines average around USD 50 billion.
 While reserves announcements are made once every month on average for the majority of economies in our sample, they're once every two months for China, fortnightly for Indonesia and Malaysia, and weekly for Thailand.